 As a world-leading Cisco Academy, London Met’s cyber credentials are impressive, with industry links helping to enrich the curriculum.
 All undergraduates at London Met undertake a work-related learning module, in which they complete a placement or live project with an employer as part of their degree.

-Over 95% of all 2016 graduates are in work or further study, the latest government figures show.
+96.7% of all 2017 London Met graduates are in work or further study six months after graduation, the latest DLHE figures show.